 Bursting with fresh blueberries with a tender crumb and sparkling sugar crust, these really are the best blueberry muffins.
 I’ve tried fussier recipes that call for mashing some of the blueberries into the batter or even swirling homemade blueberry jam into the mix, but there’s no need for all that — this simple recipe tops them all.

-Beat in the eggs, one at a time, then beat in the vanilla and almond extracts.
+Then beat in the vanilla and almond extracts.

 Gradually mix in the flour mixture, alternating with the milk.

-Fold in the fresh blueberries.
+Add the blueberries.

 Bake for about 30 minutes.